kartoza/osgs/README.md

 The OSGS attempts to resolve this by providing an opinionated platform with preconfigured components to provide a number of generic workflows and solutions, whilst providing the flexibility, extensibility, and value benefits of open source.

-The advanced confugration management tools also provide a level of granular control for adminsitrators to define exactly which services are desired, with the entire stack designed with ease of use in mind for setup, deployment, and use.
+The advanced configuration management tools also provide a level of granular control for administrators to define exactly which services are desired, with the entire stack designed with ease of use in mind for setup, deployment, and use.

 ## Philosophy